katvef/katve-blog/content/posts/true_or_false.md

 I need external validation to truly feel valid about my thoughts, but asking for validation would make me doubt if the source of validation actually thinks that or just says it because I want them to.

+Sometimes I even have doubts about my doubts being real doubts, or me just thinking I should doubt it so that I fit what I think I should be like.

 I can hide most parts of myself I don't like, but a flat chest is rather difficult to hide, leading me to constantly think to myself: "man, I'd look so much better in these clothes if I had breasts".
 Still, I doubt if I _really_ want breasts or just think I do.
 In this case, logic says that I've had this thought